mikeheddes/mikeheddes-website/src/content/articles/spacex_grid_fin/README.md

 The first version of the grid fin designed by SpaceX is made of aluminum and measure 4 feet by 5 feet ([SpaceX grid fins](https://www.spacex.com/news/2015/08/31/grid-fins)).
 See figure 1 for the design of the initial grid fins in undeployed state.

 ![Initial design aluminum grid fins, undeployed.
+February 2015](./grid-fin-2015.jpg)
-February 2015](./grid-fin-2015.jpg) *Figure 1: initial design aluminum grid fins, undeployed in February 2015*
+<figcaption>Figure 1: initial design aluminum grid fins, undeployed in February 2015</figcaption>

 > The improved version of the grid fin is made out of a single piece cast and cut titanium and is able to resist the re-entry heat without shielding.
 >